 With the increase in healthcare costs and the decrease in numbers of healthcare professionals, applying technology to healthcare is becoming increasingly important.
-In the coming years, technological developments will advance at an increasing rate, which requires care processes to be organized differently and healthcare and technical education programs to be better connected.
-Linda wants to support healthcare professionals with healthcare technology and wants to take some work off their shoulders in their daily routines.
+In the coming years, technological developments will advance at an increasing rate, which requires care processes to be organized differently, and healthcare and technical education programs to be better connected.
+Linda wants to support healthcare professionals with healthcare technology and take some work off their shoulders in their daily routines.
 Applying technology can increase the quality and safety of care delivered, and can facilitate the self-sufficiency and responsibility of people with a disability or a chronic disease.
 Healthcare technology can also motivate and support people to live healthier lives.

 "You don't just develop technology because you enjoy it; you need to apply technology in healthcare in a goal-oriented way."Applied research Professor Technical Innovations in Healthcare